Distilling Diversity and Control in Diffusion Models: x̂₀ : Visualizing Intermediate Latents

+We now apply $\hat{\mathbf{x}}_{0}$ visualization to compare base and distilled models under identical conditions: same seed and prompt ("image of a dog").
+Standard visualizations of intermediate latents $\mathbf{x}_t$ (Fig~\ref{fig:extrapolation}.a) show only subtle differences across base and distilled models.
+In stark contrast, the $\hat{\mathbf{x}}_{0}$ trajectories (Fig~\ref{fig:extrapolation}.b) expose a dramatic pattern that could potentially explain the diversity collapse.

+Distilled models commit to their final image structure almost immediately after the first timestep.
+Their $\hat{\mathbf{x}}_{0|t}$ predictions quickly converge to the final output.
+Base models, conversely, distribute structural decision-making across many timesteps, with their $\hat{\mathbf{x}}_{0|t}$ predictions gradually refining and evolving toward the final image.

-Figure~\ref{fig:dtdistance} quantifies this phenomenon by plotting the DreamSim similarity~\cite{fu2023dreamsim} distance between intermediate DT-visualizations and final images across COCO-10k~\cite{lin2014microsoft} prompts.
-The data indicates that distilled models establish significant structural composition within a single timestep, whereas base models require approximately 30\% of their total inference steps to achieve comparable structural definition.
+Figure~\ref{fig:dtdistance} quantifies this phenomenon by measuring DreamSim distances~\cite{fu2023dreamsim} between intermediate $\hat{\mathbf{x}}_{0|t}$ predictions and final outputs across COCO-10k~\cite{lin2014microsoft} prompts.
+The data reveals that distilled models achieve a large fraction of their final structure after a single timestep, while base models require approximately 30\% of their total inference steps to reach comparable structural definition.
+We provide more qualitative evidence in Appendix~\ref{sec:more_x0}.

-These observations raise an intriguing question: if concept representations are preserved during distillation but diversity is reduced, could the first timestep be the critical factor?
-In the next section, we conduct causal experiments to determine whether the first timestep is indeed responsible for mode collapse, and explore how this insight might lead to solutions that preserve both efficiency and diversity.
+Our discovery suggests a testable hypothesis: the first timestep is the primary culprit behind diversity loss in distilled models.
+We provide theoretical analysis (detailed in Appendix~\ref{sec:theory}) showing why the first timestep concentrates the diversity bottleneck.
+The analysis demonstrates how timestep compression in distillation amplifies decision-making pressure early in the process, with the amplification factor being largest at initial timesteps.